Professor of Management, Director of the Center for Teams and Negotiation

 Member of Faculty Since: 2008

-Stephen E. Humphrey is currently an Associate Professor of Management in the Smeal College of Business at Pennsylvania State University.
+Stephen E. Humphrey is Professor of Management in the Smeal College of Business at Pennsylvania State University.
 He received his Ph.D. in Organizational Behavior and Human Resources Management (with a minor in Industrial/Organizational Psychology) from Michigan State University and his B.S. in Psychology from James Madison University.

 Dr. Humphrey's research focuses on the structure of work, with a primary focus on teamwork and the drivers of team success.